Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 batch_size = 20

-ImageDataGenerator generates batches of image data with real-time data augmentation.
-We are giving argument to rescale the image pixel from 255 to 1 then learning very fast.
+ImageDataGenerator makes batches of image data with real-time augmentation.
+We pass an argument to rescale the pixels from 0-255 down to 0-1, which speeds up learning.

 datagen = ImageDataGenerator(rescale=1./255)